morphorm22/morphdocs/docs/source/examples.rst

 requirements for :math:numref:`eq_topo_form`.
 These tutorials will describe how to set and tune the parameters associated with these methods based on the choosen material description.
-Readers should be capable of setting both density- or level set based topology optimization problems for a plethora of engineering applications after going through the turorials presented herein.
+Readers should be capable of setting both density- or level set based topology optimization problems for a plethora of engineering applications after going through the tutorials presented herein.

 .. _examples_topt_structTO_density_subsec:

 Density Method
 **************

-A critical aspect of density-based methods is the proper selection of the material interpolation function used to aid steer the optimizer towards a "0-1" design solution.
-In a density-based topology optimization problem, the density values are set to :math:`0\leq{z}_{min}\leq{z}\leq{1}`, where :math:`0` denotes the absence of material at a given material point and :math:`1` denotes the existence of material at a given material point.
-A modified Solid Isotropic Material Penalization material interpolation function is used in Morphorm, which is defined as
+A critical aspect of density-based topology optimization methods is the selection of the material interpolation function, which is used to aid steer the optimizer towards a "0-1" design solution.
+In a density-based topology optimization problem, the density values are set to :math:`0\leq{z}_{min}
+\leq{z}\leq{1}`, where :math:`0` denotes the absence of material at a given material point and :math:`1` denotes the existence of material at a given material point.
+A modified Solid Isotropic Material Penalization material interpolation approach is used in Morphorm, which is defined as

 .. math::
    :label: eq_modified_simp